 His jaundiced skin and the yellow eyes of the young man in the painting hint towards some sort of liver disease.
 Whatever condition he had, it most definitely produced an excess amount of bilirubin resulting in his yellowish skin and eyes.

 Research conducted by medical experts in the year 2009 indicated that the artist might have suffered from “Addison’s Disease,” a condition that causes adrenal insufficiency.

 4. It briefly remained in the collection of Caravaggio’s mentor in Rome

-Because the self-portrait was created at a time that the artist was still happening his skills, it’s one of the multiple self-portraits and still-lifes that he created using a mirror.
+Because the self-portrait was created at a time when the artist was still happening his skills, it’s one of the multiple self-portraits and still-lifes that he created using a mirror.

 Other examples include “Boy Peeling Fruit” and “Boy with a Basket of Fruit,” both created around the same time as Young Sick Bacchus.
 All these remained in the collection of Giuseppe Cesari for well over a decade.

-5. The painting is on pubic display in a famous museum in Rome
+5. The painting is on public display in a famous museum in Rome

 Cesari went on to live until his early 70s and only passed away in the year 1640 which is 30 years after Caravaggio himself passed away at the young age of 38.